‘Days Of Our Lives’ Spoilers: Billy Flynn Says ‘Chabby’ Is The Perfect Storm

 “Confusion.
 It all sort of hits him.
 The way this was playing out, Abigail was kind of daring Chad to be with Gabi in a sense.
 And it kind of became spite for him.
 He really did lose himself.
 It’s been the perfect storm of a relationship as far as love and passion and chaos and disaster and tragedy.”

 When Chad told Gabi what happened at the vow renewal, she encouraged him to do whatever it took to get his marriage back on track.
 Despite Gabi’s feelings for him, she knows that she can never be with Chad.
-He is emotionally unavailable and he is married.
+He is emotionally unavailable, and he is married.
 Not only that, but Abigail is her best friend.
 As previously reported by the Inquisitr, Camila Banus explained that Gabi is looking for stability.
 Lamon Archey, who plays Eli Grant, thinks that his character might be able to give her that.
 The actor also said that Eli is so confident that he believes he can make Gabi forget about Chad.

 “Anytime someone brings up another guy to a man about a girl that he likes, he definitely doesn’t forget it.
 But Eli’s a confident guy.
 He’s sure that whatever feelings Gabi has for Chad, he’ll be able to make her forget them.”